This article is more than 1 year old

 They say piracy killed the Amiga.
-Know what else it's killing?
-Malware sales.
-Awww, diddums
+Know what else piracy is killing?
+Malware sales

 Trojan devs give up after seeing hard work ripped off, copied between crooks